 Ashlee, who's currently pregnant, is 27.
 She and her husband are both in the military and found that trying to conceive with limited time availability was stressful.
 A friend recommended acupuncture, which Ashlee already had experience with: "I had done acupuncture before to help with aches and pains, and it had also helped me relax.
 So I thought, if nothing else, it would help me relax and bring joy to the process of trying."
 Ashlee had a consultation before starting treatment, and the acupuncturist kept tabs on how she was feeling throughout.
 "I sent my Modern Fertility results in, and went over my health history, worries, concerns, and hopes," she says.
 In the end, Ashlee "felt that it was very effective with my nerves.
 It helped me relax and brought a little bit of me time back to the process."
 She would definitely recommend it to others.

 The bottom line

-Acupuncture (as well as other integrated medicine techniques) is increasingly being sought after in the US to treat a wide range of conditions, including conditions related to fertility.
+Acupuncture is increasingly being sought after in the US to treat a wide range of conditions, including conditions related to fertility.

-What we can say is that there’s emerging data to show a lot of benefits, and there's no evidence that acupuncture has negative impacts – it may help with the stress and anxiety that can surround fertility!
-If you’re curious to try it out, you can use this or this directory to find a certified practitioner near you.
+What we can say is that there’s emerging data suggesting there may be benefits, and there's no evidence that acupuncture has negative impacts.
+And, even if acupuncture does not directly affect reproductive function, it could be key to helping some people with the stress and anxiety that can surround fertility.